 Thomas N. Hansen received his MD and completed his pediatric residency and neonatology training at Baylor College of Medicine in Houston, TX.
 He furthered his education by completing a fellowship in pediatric pulmonary diseases at the Cardiovascular Research Institute of the University of California at San Francisco and returned to Baylor where he advanced to Professor of Pediatrics and Chief of the Section of Neonatology.
 He also held the Texas Children’s Hospital Foundation Endowed Chair in Neonatology and served as Vice-Chairman of the Department for Research and Program Director for the Child Health Research Center.
 In 1995, Dr. Hansen was named Chairman of the Department of Pediatrics at the Ohio State University College of Medicine and Medical Director of Columbus Children’s Hospital.
 In 1997, he was named Chief Executive Officer of Columbus Children’s Hospital.
 During his ten-years as CEO, Columbus Children’s (now Nationwide Children’s) became one of the nation’s five largest, free-standing children’s hospitals and one of the ten largest free-standing pediatric research centers.
 In 2005, Dr. Hansen became CEO of Seattle Children's Hospital & Regional Medical Center, where he worked to help the hospital achieve it vision delivering the highest quality healthcare to all children regardless of their family’s ability to pay.
 Under Dr. Hansen’s leadership, Seattle Children’s Hospital was consistently rated as one of the nation’s best children’s hospitals by U.S. News & World Report and achieved “Magnet Status” by the American Nurses Association.
 Dr. Hansen retired as CEO of Seattle Children’s in 2015, and returned to the laboratory to focus on developing interventions to reduce the mortality of premature infants born in resource limited settings.

 Anna Faris is an actress and producer who has appeared in more than thirty feature films, including Lost in Translation, Brokeback Mountain, The House Bunny and Overboard.
 She has appeared on television in Friends and Entourage, and has recently completed the fifth season of Mom.
 She is a successful author and creator of a popular podcast, both under the title Anna Faris is Unqualified.
 Anna graduated from the University of Washington with a bachelor’s degree in English literature.
-She lives in Los Angeles with her son, Jack, who was born nine weeks early, spent a month in the neonatal intensive care unit, and is now a happy and healthy five-year-old.
+She lives in Los Angeles with her son, Jack, who was born nine weeks early, spent a month in the neonatal intensive care unit, and is now a happy and healthy eight year old.

 Gloria Northcroft is presently the Principle of G&G Life Sciences Consultant, LLC.
 In this capacity, she works with biotech companies assisting them to achieve their annual goals.
 Her other management responsibilities have included Senior Clinical Specialist with Genentech, Inc. where she focused on innovative therapies for life threatening medical conditions and Area Operations Manager for American Abbey Homecare where she oversaw the operations in 7 western states.
 Gloria has over 30 years of leadership experience and is currently a Trustee on Seattle Children’s Foundation Board as well as the Seattle Children’s Research Advisory Board.
 She previously served as a trustee on Seattle Children’s Hospital Board.
 Her community involvement includes serving as Treasurer and Secretary for the Horizon View Citizens Association.
 Gloria was Commissioner of Fire District 14 and President of the Odessa Brown Children’s Clinic Advisory Committee.
 She also served as a Board of Trustee-Vice President with the Bellevue Schools Foundation, Trustee, Advance Bellevue Board of Trustee-Forest Ridge School, President of the Somerset Community Association, and the Bellevue Downtown Park Master Plan-Citizen Advisory Committee.